oxinabox/MultiResolutionIterators.jl/README.md

 because it needs to replace their iterators with new modified versions (from some operation happening far below).
 To avoid that you can overload `MultiResolutionIterators.apply(f, ::MyType)`, which is the internal map function.
-While there overloading `consolidate` is also likely a good idea.

 To make `lvls` work to provide **named levels** functionality,